BPMN elements

 Every element has a set of attributes that you can edit.

 Some attributes are essential if you want to run a BPMN model in Process Manager.
-Attribute descriptions are important if you want to generate a comprehensive process report.
+Attribute descriptions are important if you want a comprehensive process report.

 You edit attributes in the Attributes panel.